getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

 5. Select which repositories Sentry should have access to (or select all repositories).
 6. You should then be redirected back to the Sentry **Integrations** page.
 7. On your new GitHub instance in Sentry, click **Configure**.
-8. Add any repositories from which you want to collect commit data. _Note: Make sure you have given Sentry access to these repositories in GitHub in the previous steps._
+8. Add any repositories from which you want to collect commit data. _Make sure you have given Sentry access to these repositories in GitHub in the previous steps._

     [{% asset github-global-add-repo.png %}]({% asset github-global-add-repo.png @path %})